ianyrchen/minnow/writeups/check1.md

 Checkpoint 1 Writeup
 ====================

-My name: [your name here]
+My name: Ian Chen

-My SUNet ID: [your sunetid here]
+My SUNet ID: ianychen

-I collaborated with: [list sunetids here]
+I collaborated with: allenweng

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: allenweng

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.